← Back to Topics

 Mistake 6: Ignoring the Asset Test

-• Verify aggregate gross assets at the time of issuance
+• Verify the corporation's aggregate gross assets at the time of stock issuance.

 Mistake 7: Overlooking Active Business Requirements